trixi-framework/TrixiParticles.jl/docs/src/tutorials_template/tut_setup.md

 ## Experiment setup

 We want to simulate a small dam break problem inside a rectangular tank.
+The setup is similar to the hydrostatic water column example linked above, only that we make the tank larger than the fluid to observe a dam break.
 ![Experiment Setup](https://github.com/user-attachments/assets/862a1189-b758-4bad-b1e2-6abc42870bb2)
 First, we define physical parameters like gravitational acceleration, simulation time, initial fluid size, tank size and fluid density.